LaurentJouron/Learn-home/README.md

 ___

-<p align="left">Making prototypes with Adobe XD.
-Use case diagram with draw.io
+<p align="left">I made these prototypes using Adobe XD, use cases with app.diagrams and Kanban with ZenHub

 <table>
   <tr>